perrybutler/rapidjs/README.md

 #History

-Much of the grandiose ideas herein are inspired by [NEST](http://glassocean.net/nest/) - a previous HTML5 project that will eventually be rewritten using the Rapid Platform - and [DotNetSockets](https://github.com/perrybutler/dotnetsockets), another previous project that allows client/server communication via serialization/marshaling of objects into binary packets, transmission of those packets over TCP/IP, and deserialization/unmarshaling of those packets into the original language-native objects at the receiving end, offering an asynchronous RPC/MOM framework.
+Much of the grandiose ideas herein are inspired by [NEST](http://glassocean.net/nest/) - a previous HTML5 project similar to a "personal cloud" which incorporates individual apps like an OS that will eventually be rewritten using the Rapid Platform - and [DotNetSockets](https://github.com/perrybutler/dotnetsockets), another previous project that allows client/server communication via serialization/marshaling of objects into binary packets, transmission of those packets over TCP/IP, and deserialization/unmarshaling of those packets into the original language-native objects at the receiving end, offering an asynchronous RPC/MOM framework.